tensorpack/tensorpack/docs/tutorial/graph.md

 ### ModelDesc

-`ModelDesc` is an abstraction over the most common type of models people train:
+`ModelDesc` is an abstraction over the most common type of models people train.
 It assumes:

 1. Training is a single-cost optimized by a single `tf.train.Optimizer`.